-By leading economic development in the Shire, Council is positioned as a champion of growth, facilitating and advocating for investment, providing support, networking and training for business, along with digital and traditional marketing campaigns to promote the value of spend local, and the Shire's visitor experiences.
+By leading economic development in the Shire, Council is positioned as a champion of growth.
+As well as facilitating and advocating for investment, Council provides support, networking and training for business, along with digital and traditional marketing campaigns to promote the value of spending locally, and the Shire's visitor experiences.